strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 It means that the auto-rebalancing can start in the same reconciliation, being sure that the newly added pods are available for the upcoming rebalancing operation.
 Of course, the rebalancing will take time going through several reconciliations.

-For the scaling down, if the brokers to be removed are hosting topics' partitions, the operation is reverted before calling the `KafkaReconciler.reconcile()` method which is called with the original replica count as if the cluster was never scaled down.
+For the scaling down, if the brokers to be removed are hosting topics' partitions, the operation is reverted before calling the `KafkaReconciler.reconcile()` method which is called with the original replicas count as if the cluster was never scaled down.
-If the brokers to be removed are not hosting any topics' partitions, the `KafkaReconciler.reconcile()` method will be called with the new replica count and the scaling down is triggered by the `scaleDown()` call which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the brokers.
+If the brokers to be removed are not hosting any topics' partitions, the `KafkaReconciler.reconcile()` method will be called with the new replicas count and the scaling down is triggered by the `scaleDown()` call which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the brokers.
 In this case, the auto-rebalancing can start in the same reconciliation to take topics' partitions off but going through several reconciliations.
 When the auto-rebalancing ends, the triggered pods deletion takes some time but it doesn't have any impact on the rebalancing already done.
 Of course, if the scale down check doesn't fail, it means that no topics' partitions are hosted on the brokers to be removed and no auto-rebalancing is needed.